GabinVr/grsf-counterfactual-generation/README.md

     - Install the requirements: `pip install -r requirements.txt`.
     - Run the Streamlit app from the root of the project: `streamlit run ui/main.py`
 2. **Docker**:
-(Not working yet, but will be soon)
-   - Build the Docker image: `docker build -t grsf-counterfactual-generation .`
-   - Run the Docker container: `docker run -p 8501:8501 grsf-counterfactual-generation`
+   - Run `docker compose up --build` from the root of the project.
    - Open your browser and go to `http://localhost:8501`.

 ## What's next?